• FAQ

 Assessment

-The physiotherapist conducts their own examination techniques to properly identify what techniques should be used.
+- The physiotherapist conducts its own examination techniques to properly identify what techniques should be used.

-This involves patient’s respiratory function, breathing pattern, respiratory muscle function and exercise capacity.
+- This involves the patient’s respiratory function, breathing pattern, respiratory muscle function and exercise capacity.

 Advice and education

-Physiotherapy can also be used to train people how to breathe in an emergency.
+- Physiotherapy can also be used to train people on how to breathe in an emergency.

 Hands-on intervention